-- A. Residential Single-Family (RS): The purpose and intent of the RS district is to accommodate single-family dwelling units.
-The RS district is consistent with the Residential B and C Future Land Use Map designations of the Land Use Element of the Comprehensive Plan and not located within the Equestrian Preserve Area (EPA). - B. Residential Medium Density (RM): The purpose and intent of the RM district is intended primarily for the development of multiple-family dwelling units at moderate densities.
-The RM district is consistent with the Residential D, E, and F Future Land Use Map designations of the Land Use Element of the Comprehensive Plan. - C. Residential High Density (RH): The purpose and intent of the RH district is intended primarily for the development of multiple-family dwelling units at a high density.
-The RH district is consistent with the Residential G and H Future Land Use Map designations of the Land Use Element of the Comprehensive Plan. - D. Residential Equestrian (ER): The ER district is established to protect and enhance the equestrian lifestyle and quality of life of residents in areas designated as equestrian residential, to protect watersheds and water supplies, and scenic areas, conservation and wildlife areas, and to permit a variety of uses that require non-urban locations but do not operate to the detriment of adjoining lands devoted to equestrian and residential purposes.
-The ER district is consistent with the Residential A and B Future Land Use Map designation in the Land Use Element of the Comprehensive Plan that are located within the EPA. - E. Community Commercial (CC): The CC district is established for commercial, office, and medical office uses.
-The CC district is consistent with the Community Commercial Future Land Use Map designation of the Land Use Element of the Comprehensive Plan. - F. FLEX: The purpose and intent of the FLEX district is to permit a wide range of light industrial and commercial uses including light manufacturing, processing, fabrication, or storage of products, in addition to construction storage yards.
-The FLEX District is consistent with the Flex Future Land Use designation of the Comprehensive Plan. - G. Community Facilities (CF): The CF district is established for public and institutional facilities and uses including schools, government offices, assembly, utility services, and other infrastructure-related facilities.
-The CF district is consistent with all land use categories and in particular
+- A. Single-Family Residential Single-Family (RS): The purpose and intent of the RS district is to accommodate recognize the need to provide areas for moderately high density single-family dwelling units.
+The RS district is consistent with the Residential B and C, D and E Future Land Use Map designations in of the Land Use Element of the Comprehensive Plan and not located within the Equestrian Preserve Area (EPA). - B. Multi-family Residential Medium Density (RM): The purpose and intent of the RM district is intended primarily for the development of multiple-family dwelling units at moderate densities.
+The RM district is consistent with the Residential D, E, and F and G Future Land Use Map designations in of the Land Use Element of the Comprehensive Plan. - C. Multi-family Residential High Density (RH): The purpose and intent of the RH district is intended primarily for the development of concentrated multiple-family dwelling units at a high density residential densities.
+The RH district is consistent with the Residential G and H Future Land Use Map designations-in of the Land Use Element of the Comprehensive Plan. - D. Residential Equestrian (ER): The ER district is established to protect and enhance the equestrian lifestyle and quality of life of residents in areas designated as equestrian residential, to protect watersheds and water supplies, and scenic areas, conservation and wildlife areas, and to permit a variety of uses that require non-urban locations but do not operate to the detriment of adjoining lands devoted to equestrian and residential purposes.
+The ER district is consistent with the Residential A and B Future Land Use Map designation in the Land Use Element of the Comprehensive Plan that are located within the EPA.